priancadesign/Musical-Drawing-Board/README.md

   <li>The HTML5 audio tag is used for controlling the music.
 You will need to add background music and sound effects in the "sounds"        folder.</li>
 </ul>
 <img src="Img2.jpg" alt="Image 4"/>
+We hope that everyone will have an enjoyable experience using our musical drawing board!
+Here's a link to the Video tutorial: